Jefferson Airplane: 1966–1967: Commercial breakthrough

-The following night, Anderson's replacement Grace Slick made her first appearance.
-Slick was already well known to the band—she had attended the Airplane's debut gig at the Matrix in 1965 and her previous group, the Great Society, had often supported the Airplane in concert.
+The next night, Anderson's successor, Grace Slick made her first appearance.
+Slick had seen the Airplane at the Matrix in 1965, and her previous group, the Great Society, had often supported them in concert.

 Slick's recruitment proved pivotal to the Airplane's commercial breakthrough—she possessed a powerful and supple contralto voice that complemented Balin's and was well-suited to the group's amplified psychedelic music.
 A former model, her good looks and stage presence greatly enhanced the group's live impact.
 "White Rabbit" was written by Slick while she was still with The Great Society.
 The first album she recorded with Jefferson Airplane was Surrealistic Pillow, its 1967 breakout album.
 Slick provided two songs from her previous group: her own "White Rabbit" and "Somebody to Love", written by her brother-in-law Darby Slick.
 Both songs became breakout successes for Jefferson Airplane and have ever since been associated with that band.

 The Great Society had recorded an early version of "Somebody to Love" (under the title "Someone to Love") as the B-side of their only single, "Free Advice", produced by Sylvester Stewart (soon to become famous as Sly Stone).
 It reportedly took more than 50 takes to achieve a satisfactory rendition.
 The Great Society split up in late 1966 and played its last show on September 11.
 Soon after, Slick was asked to join Jefferson Airplane by Casady (whose musicianship was a major influence on her decision) and her Great Society contract was bought out for $750.

 In December 1966, Jefferson Airplane was featured in a Newsweek article about the booming San Francisco music scene, one of the first in a welter of similar media reports that prompted a massive influx of young people to the city and contributed to the commercialization of hippie culture.

 Around the beginning of 1967, Bill Graham took over from Thompson as manager.
 In January the group made its first visit to the East Coast.
 On January 14, alongside the Grateful Dead and Quicksilver Messenger Service, Jefferson Airplane headlined the "Human Be-In", the famous all-day "happening" in Golden Gate Park, one of the key events leading up to the "Summer of Love".

 During this period the band gained its first international recognition when rising British pop star Donovan, who saw them during his stint on the U.S. West Coast in early 1966, mentioned the Airplane in his song "The Fat Angel", which subsequently appeared on his Sunshine Superman LP.